ory/docs/docs/hydra/production.md

 ---
 id: production
-title: Preparing for Production
+title: Prepare for Production
 ---

-This document summarizes things you will find useful when going to production.
+This document summarizes some considerations you will find useful when preparing for production.

-## ORY Hydra behind an API Gateway
+## Ory Hydra behind an API Gateway

 Although ORY Hydra implements all Go best practices around running public-facing production http servers, we discourage running
 ORY Hydra facing the public net directly.
 We strongly recommend running ORY Hydra behind an API gateway or a load balancer.
 It's